homebrew-ec-foss/homebrew-internethome/src/posts/tilde-5.0-barrel-ly-learning.md

 Barrel-ly Learning started with a fairly simple question: can we teach an agent to play a game by first showing it how humans play?

 Turns out, getting there involves a lot more than just training a neural network.
-Before we could even think about training, we had to build the entire system around it i.e, the game environment, movement and collisions, ladders and jumping, dynamic barrel behaviour, the state representation, the grid-based feature extraction, recording gameplay, converting it into state-action pairs, training the BC model, initialising the Actor-Critic model from that pretrained policy, designing the reward function, and implementing TD learning.
+Before we could even think about training, we had to build the entire system around it i.e, the game environment, movement and collisions, ladders and jumping, dynamic barrel behaviour, the state representation, the grid-based feature extraction, recording gameplay, converting it into state-action pairs, training the Behaviour Cloning model, initialising the Actor-Critic model from that pretrained policy, designing the reward function, and implementing TD learning.

 The biggest lesson was just how interconnected all of these pieces are.
 The model's only as good as the state representation.
-The BC model's only as good as the demonstrations it's trained on.
+The Behaviour Cloning model's only as good as the demonstrations it's trained on.
 And the RL stage lives or dies by the environment and reward structure underneath it.

 ## What's Next?

 Barrel-ly Learning is still very much a work in progress.
-The BC model gives the agent a starting policy grounded in human gameplay, and the Actor-Critic system lets it keep improving from there through its own trial and error.
+The Behaviour Cloning model gives the agent a starting policy grounded in human gameplay, and the Actor-Critic system lets it keep improving from there through its own trial and error.

 Going forward, we want to play around with different reward structures, state representations, model architectures, and training strategies and we're curious to see just how much RL can actually improve on the original behaviour-cloned policy.